15A NCAC 13B .1107 SCRAP TIRE COLLECTION SITE OPERATIONAL REQUIREMENTS

-(i) A list of names and numbers of persons to be contacted in the event of a fire, flood or other emergency;
+(i) a list of names and numbers of persons to be contacted in the event of a fire, flood, or other emergency;

-(ii) A list of the emergency response equipment at the scrap tire collection site, its location, and how it should be used in the event of a fire or other emergency;
+(ii) a list of the emergency response equipment at the scrap tire collection site, its location, and how it should be used in the event of a fire or other emergency;

-(j) The operator of the scrap tire collection site shall immediately notify the Division in the event of a fire or other emergency if that emergency has potential off‑site effects.
+(j) The operator of the scrap tire collection site shall within 24 hours notify the Division in the event of a fire or other emergency if that emergency has potential off‑site effects.
 Within two weeks of any emergency involving potential off‑site impact, the operator of the site shall submit to the Division a written report describing the cause(s) of the emergency, actions taken to deal with the emergency, results of the actions taken, and an analysis of the success or failure of these actions.

 (ii) records of the quantity of scrap tires and processed tires received at the site, stored at the site and shipped from the site, including destination (name and address of facility); and

 History Note: Authority G.S.
 130A‑309.57;

 Eff.
-October 1, 1990.
+October 1, 1990;